We all want to catch more catfish and we would prefer to catch more sooner than later.

 The best time of day to catch catfish in rivers is when the carp are in shallow cover for feeding at night and early morning.

 If it’s mid-day or general daytime hours when you floating around on your boat, you going to want to target the deep waters and ideally, already know where the cover and channels are beneath the water surface.

 This is the perfect location to stand a chance at snagging into a monster if you have the correct presentation and gear to get the job done.

 Nighttime Catfishing on Rivers

-If your fishing closer to dark or night time hours, you don’t necessarily have to stay so deep on the rivers.
+If you fishing closer to dark or nighttime hours, you don’t necessarily have to stay so deep on the rivers.
 The catfish will begin moving toward more shallow cover for feeding.

-Nighttime may be the absolute best time to catfish on rivers, but we do have a close runner up.
+Therefore, nighttime may be the absolute best time to catfish on rivers, but we do have a close runner-up.